Arabesque (film)

 Arabesque is a 1966 American spy comedy thriller film produced and directed by Stanley Donen and starring Gregory Peck and Sophia Loren.
 The screenplay by Julian Mitchell, Stanley Price, and Peter Stone is based on the 1961 novel The Cipher by Alex Gordon (pseudonym of Gordon Cotler).
-The film, along with Donen's immediately prior film Charade (1963), is usually described as being "Hitchcockian", as it features as a protagonist an innocent and ordinary man thrust into dangerous and extraordinary situations.
+The film, along with Donen's immediately prior film Charade (1963), is usually described as being "Hitchcockian".
+It features as a protagonist an innocent and ordinary man thrust into dangerous and extraordinary situations.
 It was the last film of that genre which Donen would make.

 Arabesque was filmed in Technicolor and Panavision and was distributed by Universal Pictures.

 Plot

-Major Sloane murders Professor Ragheeb, an expert in ancient hieroglyphics at Oxford University, and steals a hieroglyph-encrypted message.
+Major Sloane murders Professor Ragheeb, an expert in ancient hieroglyphs at Oxford University, and steals a hieroglyph-encrypted message.
 Sloane then asks American professor David Pollock, who has taken over Ragheeb's class, to meet with shipping magnate Nejim Beshraavi on a lucrative business matter, but David declines.
 He is later approached by Hassan Jena, the prime minister of a Middle Eastern country, and his ambassador to the United Kingdom, Mohammed Lufti.
 Jena convinces David to accept Beshraavi's proposition.

 In Beshraavi's London mansion, he offers David $30,000 to decode Ragheeb's message.
 Beshraavi's girlfriend Yasmin Azir secretly warns David that Beshraavi had Ragheeb killed and plans to do the same to David once he deciphers it.
 David hides the cipher inside a candy wrapper, placing it into a bag of candies, and pretends to hold Yasmin at knifepoint, allowing them to flee the mansion.
 As they seek refuge at a nearby zoological garden, David struggles with one of Beshraavi's henchmen, whom a man named Webster eventually kills.
 Webster then knocks David unconscious.

 David awakes in a moving panel van with Webster, Yasmin, and another conspirator, Yussef Kassim, who are all after the cipher.
 David, seeing the bag of candies in the van, lies that Beshraavi has the cipher.
 Unable to extract any useful information from David, even after administering a truth serum, Webster and Yussef push him out of the van.
 Yussef tells Yasmin to double-cross Beshraavi.

 The next morning, Yasmin tells Beshraavi that Yussef, for whom the cipher was originally intended, presumably killed David and the henchman without the message being decoded.
 Beshraavi deduces that David has the cipher.
 Yasmin later visits David, convincing him that she hates Yussef and merely pretends to help him because his boss Ali, an Arab general who is orchestrating a military takeover, is holding her mother and sisters hostage.
 Yasmin urges David to solve the cipher so she can report back to the embassy, which will ensure their safety.